python-lapidary/lapidary-render/docs/json-schema.md

 - enum: only allow values specified in the list
 - numeric constraints for types `number` and `integer`, to both of which the numeric constraints apply.

-That means most constraints can be processed separately, which is useful when they occur together with `allOf`, `oneOf`, `allOf` and `not`.
+That means most constraints can be processed separately, which is useful when they occur together with `allOf`, `oneOf`, `anyOf` and `not`.

 ### nullable